In today’s awesome male infertility article we are going to discuss whether and if…

 Hi and welcome to the Andrology Corner!

-My name is Dr. Shah and I primarily specialize in Male Infertility & Sexual Health.
+My name is Dr. Shah and I am a consultant sexologist doctor in Chennai and I primarily specialize in Male Infertility & Sexual Health.

 In today’s awesome post we are going to answer the question on – “Can a sterile man get a woman pregnant?”

 Not let us move on to the good stuff….